 Sunscreen is your best friend and is absolutely the best investment you can make in your skin.
 Long-term, wearing sunscreen is one of the greatest anti-ageing gifts you can give your skin.
 Tinted moisturiser with an SPF won’t cut it during the summer months so make sure to apply SPF50 every day and to re-apply regularly.
 You should be using about a teaspoon of sunscreen on your face and two tablespoons to adequately cover your body.
 Sunscreen will help prevent pigmentation or sun spots forming and will prevent accelerated ageing of the skin so if you do nothing else pop on a layer of sunscreen.

 This is one of the easiest ways to achieve hydrated skin.
 Try to drink 2 litres of water a day.
 Our bodies need water for our systems to work properly.
 If we don’t get enough water, our skin suffers as its the last organ to receive hydration.
 With rising summer temperatures this can mean dry skin and more visible fine lines.

 Now is the time to superpower your skincare by using antioxidant rich, hydrating facial oils and serums.
-Ingredients that contain vitamin A, C and E, minerals and polyphenols are essential to provide the skin with the topical nourishment it needs to protect itself and achieve that glow.
+Typically our skin prefers lighter textures in warmer weather so you may find yourself simplifying your routine for the Summer months.
+Ingredients that contain vitamin A, C and E, minerals and polyphenols are essential to provide the skin with the topical nourishment it needs to protect itself from sun exposure and achieve that glow.

 Our skin is a delicate organ and after a long winter can be easily damaged by sun exposure.
 Avoid the sun at its peak between 11am and 3pm to avoid burning your skin and causing long-term skin damage.
 If you are out In the sun wear a broad-rimmed hat and sunglasses to protect your face and loose clothing like a kaftan to protect the skin on your body from burning.